-Early Shift — Metrics Stabilizing
+Early Shift -- Metrics Stabilizing

 Awaiting Sales

-Connect Square or enter projected sales below
+Connect POS or enter projected sales below

 Revenue Per Labor Hour